Stallings automata for free-times-abelian groups: intersections and index

-In \Cref{sec: enriched automata} we start briefly surveying the classical Stallings theory for subgroups of the free group, to then introduce and study enriched automata (restricted to the free-times-abelian case).
+In \Cref{sec: enriched automata} we start by briefly surveying the classical Stallings theory for subgroups of the free group, to then introduce and study enriched automata (restricted to the free-times-abelian case).
 This leads to the classification \Cref{thm: enriched Stallings bijection}, which we use to derive first applications, such as the solvability of the membership problem and the computability of bases.

 In \Cref{sec: Intersections FTA} we consider intersections of subgroups.
 After reviewing the classical pull-back technique for the free group, we develop the theory of enriched products to study intersections of subgroups in $\FTA$.
 The first important result is \Cref{thm: Stallings = Cayley} where we establish the relation between subgroup intersections and Cayley digraphs of abelian groups.
-Then, we focus on the algorithmic description of the intersection, which is summarized in \Cref{thm: enriched Stallings computable} and has two remarkable consequences: a geometric proof of the solvability of the intersection problem $\SIP(\FTA)$, and the denial of any possible extension of the celebrated Hanna Neumann conjecture to any group containing $\Free[2] \times \ZZ$.
-Finally, we use a topological argument to extend the previous ideas to non finitely generated intersections; this leads to \Cref{thm: enriched Stallings r.e.} providing a geometric description of arbitrary intersections within $\FTA$.
+Then, we focus on the algorithmic description of the intersection, which is summarized in \Cref{thm: enriched Stallings computable} and has two notable consequences: a geometric proof of the solvability of the intersection problem $\SIP(\FTA)$, and the denial of any possible extension of the celebrated Hanna Neumann conjecture to any group containing $\Free[2] \times \ZZ$.
+Finally, we use a topological argument to extend the above ideas to non finitely generated intersections; this leads to \Cref{thm: enriched Stallings r.e.} providing a geometric description of arbitrary intersections within $\FTA$.